LibreCollab/libre-bot/README.md

 *   🧱 **Modular Design**: Built with a clean architecture to easily add new features.
 *   🐳 **Dockerized**: Easy to set up and run using Docker and Docker Compose.

-## 📡 Featured Module: Hetzner Auction Notifier
+## 📡 New Feature: Hetzner Auction Notifier

 libreBot can help you stay updated on the Hetzner server auction!
 *   ⚙️ **Customizable Notifications**: Set your desired server specifications: